 Some families on Amantaní open their homes to tourists for overnight stays.
 There are no cars or hotels on the island and most families use candles or flashlights powered by batteries or hand-cranks.
-Small solar panels were recently installed on some homes.
+Some homes recently installed small solar panels.

 Taquile is known for its well-regarded handicraft tradition which produces some of the highest quality handicrafts in the world.
 “Taquile and Its Textile Art” were honored by being proclaimed “Masterpieces of the Oral and Intangible Heritage of Humanity” by UNESCO.
 Knitting is exclusively performed by men, starting at age eight.
 The women exclusively make yarn and weave.

 Taquileans offer home stays, transportation, and restaurants to tourists.
 “The Taquileños run their society based on community collectivism and on the Inca moral code ama sua, ama llulla, and ama qhilla, (do not steal, do not lie, and do not be lazy).”